David Berg: Early years (1919–1969)

 Berg was born on February 18, 1919, in Oakland, California.
 During his early years, he usually lived in or around Florida.

 He was the youngest of three children born to Hjalmar Emmanuel Berg and Virginia Lee Brandt, both Christian evangelists.
-His father was Swedish.
+His father, a Swedish immigrant, was a minstrel performer and singer who had been converted to the Disciples of Christ by his father-in-law.

 Virginia and Hjalmar were expelled from the Disciples of Christ after publicly testifying of her divine healing, which was contrary to church doctrine.
 They subsequently joined a new denomination, the Christian and Missionary Alliance, shortly before David's birth.
 In later years, their missionary zeal and disdain for denominational politicking often set them at variance with the conservative faction of that church's hierarchy, causing them to work largely as independent pastors and evangelists.

 Berg spent his early years traveling with his parents, who pursued their evangelical mission.
 In 1924, they settled in Miami, Florida, after Virginia successfully led a series of large revivals at the Miami Gospel Tabernacle.
 This became Berg's home for the next 14 years, while his mother and father were pastors at a number of Miami churches.
 The Berg family depended entirely on the generosity of their parishioners for their support, and often had difficulty making ends meet.
 This instilled in Berg a lifelong habit of frugality, which he encouraged his followers to adopt.

 Berg graduated from Monterey High School in 1935 and later attended Elliott School of Business Administration.
 Like his father, Berg became a minister in the Christian and Missionary Alliance in the late 1940s, and was placed at Valley Farms, Arizona.
 Berg was eventually expelled from the organization for differences in teachings and for alleged sexual misconduct with a church employee.
 In Berg's writings he claimed the expulsion was due to his support for greater racial diversity among his congregation.

 Fred Jordan, Berg's friend and boss, allowed Berg and his personal family to open and run a branch of his Soul Clinic in Miami, Florida, as a missionary training school.
 After running into trouble with local authorities over his aggressive disapproval of evolution being taught as fact in public schools, Berg moved his family to Fred Jordan's Texas Soul Clinic, in Western Texas.